 - All students new to Los Medanos College, as well as those who have missed two or more consecutive semesters, must complete an application to Admissions using our online application.
-Applications for the Summer and Fall semesters are accepted beginning February 15 and for the Spring semester beginning October 1. - 2) New students applying to Los Medanos College are required to take the college assessment tests, attend an orientation, and develop an Educational Plan.
+Applications for the Summer and Fall semesters are accepted beginning February 15 and for the Spring semester beginning September 15. - 2) New students applying to Los Medanos College are required to take the college assessment tests, attend an orientation, and develop an Educational Plan.
 Students can complete their orientation and develop an Educational Plan by attending a "New Student Workshop" which includes a counseling component prior to registration.
 Students choosing not to complete an assessment, orientation, or Educational Plan will not receive priority registration while enrolled at the college.
-Students who have taken assessment tests at another college must bring results to the Assessment Center or the Information Center. - Registration is set up on a priority system (see Course Enrollment Priority) and may be completed online or in the Admissions & Records Office. - 4) Enroll in courses and pay appropriate fees (see FEES section).
+Students who have taken assessment tests at another college must bring results to the Assessment Center or the Welcome Center. - 3) Registration is set up on a priority system (see Course Enrollment Priority) and must be completed online. - Enroll in courses and pay appropriate fees (see FEES section).

-Auditing or "sitting-in" classes is not allowed.
+5) Auditing or "sitting-in" classes is not allowed.
 All students who attend a class must complete the enrollment process for that class.
 Grades and/or credit will not be given to students who are not officially enrolled.